verumsolum/orf_weather/20161211-precip-snowfall.md

 ## Status

 As of December 13, 2016,
-and version 0.0.0.9023,
+and version 0.0.0.9024,
 the columns have been added to the mutatedBothStations data.
 `singleDaysWeather` has been updated.
-This should allow all the plotting functions, with the exception of
+All the plotting functions,
+including
 `plotPrecipitationOverHistory`,
-to work with the new precipitation columns.
+now work with the new precipitation columns.

 ## Next step

-Next is to make sure that `plotPrecipitationOverHistory` is now relying on the
-`PrecipitationInches`
-variable,
-instead of the
-now-removed `Precipitation` and `Snowfall` variables.
+Testing
+`singleDaysWeather` has some issues with error
+`Error in if (snowfall != "T") { : missing value where TRUE/FALSE needed`
+when `snowfall` is `NA`.

 ## Known issues

-* `plotPrecipitationOverHistory` obviously uses the precip data.
+* Errors in
+`singleDaysWeather`
+when parameters are
+`NA`